Who Qualifies for ABA Therapy? Understanding Eligibility Criteria

 Autism Spectrum Disorder (ASD)

 ASD is a neurodevelopmental disorder characterized by challenges in social interaction, communication, and repetitive behaviors.
-ABA therapy has been shown to be particularly effective in addressing these core symptoms by teaching individuals with ASD new skills and helping them generalize these skills to different environments and social contexts.
+ABA therapy is particularly effective in addressing these core symptoms by teaching individuals with ASD new skills and helping them generalize these skills to different environments and social contexts.

 Intellectual Disabilities